theme-next/theme-next.org/source/docs/theme-settings/posts.md

    # Reward (Donate)
    reward_settings:
      # If true, reward would be displayed in every article by default.
-     # You can show or hide reward in a specific article throuth `reward: true | false` in Front Matter.
+     # You can show or hide reward in a specific article throuth `reward: true | false` in Front-matter.
      enable: true
      animation: false
      #comment: Donate comment here